The Gersh Agency: Gersh Spike Lee Fellows

 In 2023, Gersh partnered with client Spike Lee and the Atlanta University Center Consortium (AUCC)—consisting of three Historically Black Colleges and Universities: Morehouse College, Spelman College, and Clark Atlanta University—to launch the Spike Fellows at Gersh program.
 The initiative is designed to nurture creative undergraduate students from AUCC with interest in the entertainment industry.

 In 2024, the second class of Spike Fellows hosted the inaugural Spike Fellows' Young Black Hollywood Mixer, a networking event for young Black people working in the industry.

+Other education partnerships

+In 2025, Gersh began cooperating with Pace University, Emerson College and the Savannah College of Art and Design on an educational initiative, "Gersh U", providing campus-based programs for college students hoping to work in the entertainment industry.
+Gersh also hosted a panel at the 2025 SCAD Savannah Film Festival.